Set and Setting

 “I am the Guardian of the Gates of the Emerald City.
 May I inquire who you are, and what is your business?” — Oz

-When the winter is long and the sun declines to shine I find my mind begins to glide on green.
+When the burning dry summer is long and the sun drives me into shade on deeper shade I find my mind begins to glide on green.
 It’s then that the unquiet ghost of Andrew Marvel appears

 “Annihilating all that’s made

 To a green thought in a green shade,”

 and I attend to the world that is rather than the world as I would wish it.
 There’s comfort in the “world dimensional” — cold though it may be, green as it has become.
 The comfort comes from attending, from paying attention to the shades of green in the green shade.

 If you attend you can catch the quick blue crocus jumping over the damp moss tendrils — bright cups of cerulean with slashes of yellow and orange in the center — bursting in a day and flash-frozen and slumped to a sigh in one night.
 Slumped against the earth’s daubed quilt of green which in a motley of hues endures.

 Here high on this hill above Seattle, the blocks below form an island of Ireland where green is the keynote color of this time in this place.
 What lawn I have that is still unconquered by armies of weed is a symphony of greens painted by the tireless fingers of grass, lichen, mold and moss, punctuated by a single errant crocus with a tip of vermillion gleaming at the top of its jade tower at the edge of the walk where no hand planted it.
 Out on the everdamp peninsula of my postage stamp backyard the slab of aggregate and concrete has taken on an ebony green sheen from an algae bloom on its misted surface.
 All the flower pots and buckets brim with water waiting for the lotus and the lily pads.